-#21 Updated by John Hixson about 2 years ago
+#21 Updated by John Hixson almost 3 years ago

 Andrew & I are working on this.
 We have determined this to be a Mac OS issue.
 It may not be a big deal but we're still digging into this.
 I don't know if this is a release blocker yet or not, since Andrews testing methodology isn't a very good one and I'm working on some better testing tools for this.
 Large EA's are confirmed working on windows.
 I'm sure Andrew will post more as we find more ;-) This problem occurs with or without the previous vfs_streams_xattr code.

-#23 Updated by John Hixson about 2 years ago
+#23 Updated by John Hixson almost 3 years ago

 So there isn't really a problem here.
 Large EA's work fine.
 The only "problem" that happens is when a file with a large EA over what is a predefined size is copied to the local file system, it gets truncated.
 This isn't the general use case and this has worked this way all along.
 I don't even think this can be classified as a bug.
 I think we are good to go here and there are no more show stoppers.